BY GINA G. SCALA

 The ASPCA advises dogs be fastened in the back seat of the vehicle.
 Dogs can be injured or even killed if you have an accident and an airbag deploys, if they are riding in the front seat.

-A dog seat belt is “specially designed for the bodies of dogs, so they are a bit different from belts that people use,” according to Canine Auto.
-It can be positioned in two different ways depending on how your dog prefers to sit.
+A dog seat belt is “specially designed for the bodies of dogs, so they are a bit different from belts that people use,” according to Canine Auto, adding it can be positioned in two different ways depending on how your dog prefers to sit.

 The Click It or Ticket program is the most successful seat belt enforcement campaign ever, helping to increase the national seat belt usage rate, according to the National Highway Traffic Safety Administration.